 The Major Differences Between Data Science vs. Business Intelligence

 As businesses get increasingly data dependent, the importance of Data Science as the ultimate decision-making technology will only soar.
-Data Science promises to automate most of the Analytics or BI tasks in future, whereby everyday business users will have access to centralized Data Repositories and automated tools to extract insights and intelligence when and where they need it.
+With the promise of Data Science automation, everyday business users will have access to centralized Data Repositories and automated tools to extract insights and intelligence when and where they need it.

 In 10 Differences Between Data Science and BI, the author observes that while data has become bigger and more complex, the traditional BI platforms have become inadequate to handle such data.
 While BI-equipped businesses with “retrospective” wisdom, Data Science, for the first time, offered more advanced reactive and even proactive insights.